College of Integrative Sciences and Arts policies

 To be considered in academic good standing in the College of Integrative Sciences and Arts, students must achieve a cumulative GPA of 2.00 or higher.

-Students who do not achieve a 2.00 GPA will be placed on university academic probation and must meet with an advisor to discuss academic success strategies.
+Students who do not achieve a 2.00 GPA will be placed on university academic probation and must meet with an academic success advisor to discuss academic success strategies.
 Students on academic probation will be required to take UNI 220 Mindset Connections.
 UNI 220 will appear on the students' DARS as a graduation requirement.
-In addition, students who have fewer than 24 credit hours will be required to participate in the ASU PASS program.

 Within one semester, a student on academic probation must do one of the following: